JasonW77/Windower4/addons/todo/README.txt

       `//todo add Farm Beastcoins in Dynamis`

   //todo remove|r <index>
-    - Remove the task at the given index number.
+    - Remove the task at the given index number from your personal list.
     Example:
       `//todo r 2`

   //todo complete|c <index>
-    - Mark a task as completed.
+    - Mark a personal task as completed.
 Adds `[X]` and colors it blue.
     Example:
       `//todo c 4`

   //todo uncomplete|uc <index>
-    - Remove the `[X]` from a task and revert its status.
+    - Remove the `[X]` from a personal task and revert its status.
     Example:
       `//todo uc 4`

   //todo share <index>
-    - Share a task to the shared list.
+    - Share a personal task to the shared list.
 It will appear as a green `[shared]` entry.
     Example:
       `//todo share 3`

+  //todo removeshared|rs <index>
+    - Remove a task from the shared list at the given index.
+    Example:
+      `//todo rs 2`

   //todo fontsize|fs <6-48>
     - Set the font size for both windows.